Christine Keeler: In popular culture

 Yvonne Buckingham portrayed Keeler in a 1963 film variously titled The Christine Keeler Story, The Keeler Affair, and The Christine Keeler Affair; Keeler herself introduced the film in its opening sequence and read the cast list in voiceover at the end.

-In the 1989 film about the Profumo affair, Scandal, actress Joanne Whalley portrayed Keeler.
+In a 1989 film about the Profumo affair, Scandal, actress Joanne Whalley portrayed Keeler.
+Pet Shop Boys wrote the song "Nothing Has Been Proved" for the film, its lyrics charting the main events of the scandal.

 In Andrew Lloyd Webber's stage musical Stephen Ward, which opened at the Aldwych Theatre in 2013, Keeler was portrayed by Charlotte Spencer.

 Keeler is portrayed by Gala Gordon during the second season of the Netflix drama series The Crown in 2017.

 Keeler is portrayed by Sophie Cookson in The Trial of Christine Keeler, a six-part television series screened on BBC One from 2019 to 2020.

 Funded by the Arts Council England and Arts Council of Wales, a touring exhibition called Dear Christine opened in Newcastle upon Tyne in June 2019 and toured to Swansea in October 2019, finishing at Arthouse1 in London in February 2020.
 The culmination of a four-year project by artist/curator Fionn Wilson to reclaim and re-frame Keeler, it features work from twenty women artists "in order to put a female perspective on a narrative that has mostly been led by men".
 The exhibition has been described by journalist and writer Julie Burchill as "a thing of beauty without cruelty".
 Critic and writer Ian McKay wrote: "In several important ways, Dear Christine, the exhibition, seeks with some noble intent to ... rescue Christine's image and experience and reprocess it, rescuing it from the newspaper front-page-Keeler that is etched into the collective consciousness".
 The exhibition also featured in the Morning Star, The Daily Telegraph and the International Times.